preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Metric
 *******
-Using these settings you can display a metric displaying the number of pages that is valid for the Query settings.
 Available in Omnia 6.12 and later.
+Using these settings you can show a metric in the block displaying the number of pages that is valid for the Query settings.
+The metric can then be clicked to display the page rollup you have set uo.

-The metric kan be clicked to display the list of pages.
+This can for example be used to create a rather compact page or section with different Metrics in different blocks, that the user can use to click the desired metric to see the full list.

 .. image:: page-rollup-metric.png